expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 ---
-title: Installing a Custom iOS Expo Client
+title: Installing a Custom iOS Expo client
 ---

 ![Build Overview](/static/images/adhoc-builds-overview.gif)

-Build and install a custom version of the Expo Client (link) with your own Apple Credentials using our build service.
-This custom version of the Expo Client contains features that were previously only available on the Android versions.
-Our build service will prepare your custom Expo Client, and you can install it to your iOS device directly from our website.
+Build and install a custom version of the Expo client (link) with your own Apple Credentials using our build service.
+This custom version of the Expo client contains features that were previously only available on the Android versions.
+Our build service will prepare your custom Expo client, and you can install it to your iOS device directly from our website.

 ## 0. Prerequisites